 Replace your front door

 A new front door will change the entire external appearance of your home.
 There are so many styles to choose from today in a range of materials that the choices can be overwhelming.
-If you are going to invest in a new front door, we recommend hitting social media channels such as Pinterest and Instagram for inspiration looking for the most sustainable materials your budget can stretch to; and; if you are spending the money find what you like and make it yours, choosing a company who will design your door with you.
+If you are going to invest in a new front door, we recommend hitting social media channels such as Pinterest and Instagram for inspiration.
+Look for the most sustainable materials your budget can stretch to – and if you are spending the money find what you like and make it yours – choose a company who will design your door with you.

-This traditional 6 panel timber front door is a timeless design typical of the architecture in the UK but the use of contemporary colours in this case the eye-catching Farrow & ball Turn key blue makes it stand out against the cream and soft manor house grey of the window frames.
+This traditional 6 panel timber front door is a timeless design typical of the architecture in the UK.
+In this case, the use of the eye-catching Farrow & ball Turn Key Blue contemporary colour makes it stand out against the cream and soft manor house grey of the window frames.

 Contrast your colours

 If replacing your door go for colours that contrast but compliment the external façade.
 The lightly stained wood of this contemporary front door compliments the anthracite grey timber cladding instantly drawing your eye.